MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 1. In Microsoft Intune, create a Security group containing the admins designated to manage Surface Hub.
 2. Obtain Azure AD Group SID using PowerShell.
-3. Create XML file containing Azure AD Group SID.
+3. Create an XML file containing Azure AD Group SID.
-4. Create a Security Group containing the Surface Hub devices that will be managed by the non-Global admins Security group.
+4. Create a Security Group containing the Surface Hub devices that the non-Global admins Security group will manage.
 5. Create a custom Configuration profile targeting the security group that contains your Surface Hub devices.

 ## Create Azure AD security groups

-First create a security group containing the admin accounts.
+First, create a security group containing the admin accounts.
 Then create another security group for Surface Hub devices.

 ### Create security group for Admin accounts

-1. Sign into Intune via the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Groups** > **New Group** > and under Group type, select **Security.**
+1. Sign in to Intune via the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Groups** > **New Group** > and under Group type, select **Security.**
 2. Enter a Group name -- for example, **Surface Hub Local Admins** -- and then select **Create.**

      ![Create security group for Hub admins.](images/sh-create-sec-group.png)

-3. Open the group, select **Members**, and then choose **Add members** to enter the Administrator accounts that you wish to designate as non Global admins on Surface Hub.
+3. Open the group, select **Members**, and choose **Add members** to enter the Administrator accounts you wish to designate as non Global admins on Surface Hub.
 To learn more about creating groups in Intune, see  [Add groups to organize users and devices](/mem/intune/fundamentals/groups-add).

 ### Create security group for Surface Hub devices